-Luckily our Chihuahuas eat very little so it’s not as big of a waste if a larger breed where to have this habit, but it does add up.
+Luckily our Chihuahuas eat very little so it’s not as big of waste if a larger breed were to have this habit, but it does add up.

 It Can Cause Health Problems

-This might not be the first thing to comes to your mind when you notice your Chi hiding their food, but it’s something to think about.
+This might not be the first thing to come to your mind when you notice your Chi hiding their food, but it’s something to think about.

 Another potential health problem is if your dog is burring its food or treats outside and then digging it up later and eating it.
 Sitting in the ground for some time can not only cause it to mold and go rotten, but it can soak up chemicals or fertilizer from lawns or gardens ant that could be dangerous for your little Chihuahuas sensitive system.

-If the problem is serious enough your vet may prescribe anti anxiety meds as wells as a behavior modification plan.
+If the problem is serious enough your vet may prescribe anti-anxiety meds as well as a behavior modification plan.

 Another health issue you might encounter might be your Chihuahua eating things that they shouldn’t like grass, rocks or dirt.
 If you notice that read this article for tips and ideas to help.